happypeter/LGCB/book/book_intro.md

 ### How to read this book
 I think the right way to learn Linux is pretty much like learning a foreign language.
-You do not learn one thing in full detail, and then move to another.(that's why usually it is not wise to learn chapter by chapter), but that you learn basic vocabulary of all necessary fields(very basic things about bash, vim...) and then try to talk to sb(your computer).
+You do not learn one thing in full detail, and then move to another.(That's why usually it is not wise to learn chapter by chapter) But that you learn basic vocabulary of all necessary fields(very basic things about bash, vim...) and then try to talk to sb(your computer).
 Of course, you will soon find out your knowledge is limited, then you will be happy to go back to